 Follow us on social media through the links below for regular news and updates on the Royal Colleges, relocating to the UK and working in the NHS:

-An NHS hospital in Bath, South West England is looking for a Consultant Clinical or Medical Oncologist with an interest in either Breast, Urology and/or Colorectal Cancers.
-The Oncology department comprises a team of 12 Clinical Oncologists, 8 Medical Oncologists, and is supported by a large team of middle-grade doctors, specialist nurses, and research staff.
-This Oncology job is open to both international applications and UK-based doctors.
+An NHS hospital in South East England is looking for a Consultant in Clinical Oncology with an interest in Upper and Lower GI cancers.
+The Oncology department comprises a team of four Clinical Oncologists and a Consultant Radiographer, supported by a large team of middle-grade doctors.
+This Clinical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist Registration, GMC Specialist Register, CCT, or CESR are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.